In life many people strive for perfection. There is an image of perfection that seems completely unobtainable. Guess what. It is unobtainable.

 Damn not given #2: Establishing new relationships

 During both high school and college I strived to gain friendships.
-I did not consider myself a successful person if I was not receiving multiple social invitations to occupy my time.
+I didn’t consider myself a successful person if I wasn’t receiving multiple social invitations to occupy my time.

 In my now semi-adult life, I have come to the realization that when it comes to friendships it is all about quality over quantity.
 My close friends at this point of my life are minimal.
-I can count on two hands the number of people I actually pursue consistent relationships with.
-Those that have found themselves in my minimized inner circle should consider themselves lucky.
+I can count on two hands the number of people with whom I actually pursue consistent relationships.
+Those who have found themselves in my inner circle should consider themselves lucky.
 I have specifically sought them out as people who not only deserve my friendship but also deserve my effort.

-I am one of those women who have an obnoxiously supportive spouse.
+I’m one of those women who have an obnoxiously supportive spouse.
 The kind of man who tells you that I have “earned” my tummy and my extra weight.
-He tells me I am beautiful in all situations, even when I feel I am at my worst.
+He tells me I am beautiful in all situations, even when I feel I’m at my worst.
 At no point did I feel pressured to change any part of myself for someone else.

-I am changing myself for me.
-I am working at regaining my physical confidence because I want to.
-I want to feel sexy.
+I’m changing myself for me.
+I’m working at regaining my physical confidence because I want to.
+I want to feel strong.
 I want to be healthy.

 Damn not given #4: Looking for recognition

 Total type A personality over here.
-I want everything to be right, I want to be the best, and damnit I want people to notice.
+I want everything to be right, I want to be the best, and dammit, I want people to notice.

 Then I gave up giving a damn.
-I am not in my career for the recognition.
+I’m not in my career for the recognition.
 I work because I am passionate about my job and those I help through my work.
 Working for the pure enjoyment and satisfaction of it has been liberating.

 Damn not given #5: Professional development

-Climbing the career ladder and gaining promotions has always been looked at as a goal of employment.
+Climbing the career ladder and gaining promotions has always been the standard goal of employment.
 Being happy in a current job role is often referred to as “settling.”

 Forget that.
 At no point do I feel I have settled.
-I love what I do and advancing my role in any way would completely change a job that I truly enjoy.
-It is not settling; it is happiness.
+I love what I do and advancing my role in any way would change a job that I truly enjoy.
+This is not settling; it’s happiness.

 Damn not given # 6: Parental approval

-As most people, I have looked to my parents for approval on almost all aspects of my life.
-I have changed decisions and made choices based on what would make them happy.
-This also lead to me feeling I had to hide parts of who I am in order to protect some perfect picture of me I believed my parents held.
+Like most people, I have looked to my parents for approval on almost all aspects of my life.
+I’ve changed decisions and made choices based on what would make them happy.
+This has led to me feeling I had to hide parts of who I am in order to protect some perfect picture of me I believed my parents wanted to see.